Journal of Samuel Kiechel

 In Ghent

 Samuel Kiechel and his two companions arrived in Ghent on the last day of November.
-Our traveller described the city as the capital of Flanders and noted that it was regarded as the largest city in both Upper and Lower Germany.
-Furthermore, he observed that Ghent was under the rule of King Philip (Philip II of Spain, 1527-1598).
-The father of Philip, Charles V (Emperor Charles V, 1500-1558), was born in that city.
-On the northeastern side of Ghent, towards Antwerp, stood a large fortress.
-The fortress was garrisoned by Spanish soldiers and surrounded by a wide moat.
+Our traveller described the city as the capital of Flanders and noted that it was regarded as the largest in both Upper and Lower Germany.
+He observed that Ghent was under the rule of King Philip II of Spain (1527-1598).
+The father of Philip, Charles (Emperor Charles V, 1500-1558), was born there.
+On the northeastern side of Ghent, towards Antwerp, our traveller saw a large fortress.
+It was garrisoned by Spanish soldiers and surrounded by a wide moat.

-Kiechel’s comment that Ghent was a German city stemmed from the region’s historical ties to the Holy Roman Empire and the dynastic links of the ruling Habsburg family.
-The Habsburgs gained control of the Netherlands when Maximilian of Austria (later Emperor Maximilian I, 1459-1519) married Mary of Burgundy in 1477.
-After her death in 1482, he inherited the Burgundian Netherlands.
-Maximilian and Mary’s son, Philip (1478-1506), married Joanna of Castile in 1498, thereby establishing the Habsburg dynasty in Spain.
-Philip died in 1506; his son, Charles, inherited all Habsburg territories.
-Charles was born in Ghent’s Prinsenhof in 1500.
-As Kiechel noted, Charles’ son was Philip II of Spain.
+Kiechel’s remark that Ghent was a German city originated from the region’s historical ties to the Holy Roman Empire and the dynastic connections of the ruling Habsburg family.
+The Habsburgs had gained control of the Low Countries a century earlier when Maximilian of Austria (later Emperor Maximilian I, 1459-1519) married Mary of Burgundy in 1477.
+Their son, Philip (1478-1506), married Joanna of Castile in 1498, thereby establishing the Habsburg dynasty in Spain.
+The Habsburgs now controlled large parts of central and western Europe.
+Philip’s son, Charles, born in Ghent’s Prinsenhof in 1500, inherited all those territories and, as the first and only ruler of his dynasty, reigned over a vast empire that also included the Spanish colonies in America.
+He abdicated in 1556, and the Habsburg Empire was divided between Charles’s son Philip II of Spain (1527–1598) and his brother Ferdinand (1503-1564).

 Ghent, 1545

-In both maps, Ghent is a large, sprawling city with numerous canals crossing through it.
-There are many windmills surrounding the city in all directions.
-The fortress, Kiechel mentioned, is easily recognisable.
-However, it is not Gravensteen Castle, the medieval stronghold that was the seat of the Counts of Flanders and is now one of Ghent’s main tourist sights.
+The fortress is not Gravensteen Castle, the medieval stronghold that was the seat of the Counts of Flanders and is now one of Ghent’s main tourist attractions.
 Gravensteen had fallen into decline in the sixteenth century.
-It is marked as no. 31 in the centre of the lower half of the map in the “Civitates”, near where four large canals converge.
+It is marked as no. 31 in the Civitates print and is located in the centre of the lower half of the map, near where four large canals converge.

-The large fortress depicted on the map was constructed around 1540 under the orders of Charles V, following the citizens’ rebellion against him in the Revolt of Ghent (1539-1540).
-Saint Bavo’s Abbey once stood on this site, but it was demolished to make way for the fortress.
+The large fortress shown on the maps was built around 1540 under the orders of Charles V, following the citizens’ rebellion against him in the Revolt of Ghent (1539-1540).
+Saint Bavo’s Abbey once occupied this site, but it was demolished to make way for the fortress.
 Its purpose was not to defend the city but to control it.
 As Kiechel noted, Spanish soldiers garrisoned the fortress.

 The Road to Antwerp

 Samuel Kiechel and his two companions spent the night in Ghent.
 At the inn, a mercenary approached the group and asked to join them.
-The group agreed, and they left the following morning (1 December).
+They agreed and departed together the next morning (1 December).

-However, after five miles, the mercenary began to fall behind and eventually stopped in a village.
-Kiechel’s companions, who had been with him since London, distrusted the mercenary and suspected him of being a brigand.
-Kiechel agreed, noting that it was only the lack of accomplices that had prevented the mercenary from robbing them.
-When the man had fallen far enough behind, Samuel and his companions spurred on their horses and rode off at speed.
+However, after travelling five miles, the mercenary began to fall behind and eventually stopped in a village.
+Kiechel’s two companions, who had been with him since London, distrusted the mercenary and suspected him of being a brigand.
+Our traveller, either because he had his own doubts about the man or, as a foreigner unfamiliar with this insecure region, chose to trust his known companions, agreed.
+Our traveller added that only the lack of accomplices had prevented the mercenary from robbing them.
+When the man had fallen far enough behind, Samuel and his companions urged their horses on and rode off at speed.

-The travellers arrived in the village of Haasdonk in the evening.
-They put their horses into the stable and were about to take off their boots when the innkeeper rushed in and announced that her best horse had been stolen.
+The travellers safely arrived in the village of Haasdonk in the evening.
+With some relief, they put their horses in the inn’s stable and were about to take off their boots when the innkeeper rushed in and announced that her best horse had been stolen.
 The horse was valued at 60 Brabant guilders.
 Upon hearing this, the messenger was so worried that he spent the night in the stable.
-Kiechel and his other companion did not have a restful night either.
+Kiechel and his other companion did not sleep well either.
 Their room had no lock and was on the ground floor facing the road.
 There was no bed in the room, so the two men had to sleep on benches.

-The travellers left the village before daybreak the following morning and rode until they reached the Scheldt River half a mile from Antwerp.
-They left their horses behind and continued the journey on a small boat.
+After a few sleepless hours, the travellers left the village before dawn the following morning.
+They rode until they reached the Scheldt River, half a mile from Antwerp.
+There, the three men left their horses behind and continued the journey on a small boat.
 The boat did not travel along the river itself but across flooded land where meadows had once been.
 They returned to the Scheldt just opposite Antwerp and only had to cross the river to reach the city.

 The Siege of Antwerp

-The submerged land resulted from the siege of Antwerp.
-Antwerp had joined the Dutch rebellion against Spain in 1579 (Union of Utrecht), after mutinous Spanish soldiers had sacked it three years earlier.
-The city was the economic and cultural centre of the Low Countries and one of the leading trade hubs in Western Europe, with the Scheldt River serving as its gateway to international trade routes.
-During the ongoing conflict, Antwerp was besieged in July 1584 by a Spanish army led by Alessandro Farnese, Duke of Parma (1545-1592).
+The submerged land along the Scheldt River was a consequence of the siege of Antwerp.
+Antwerp was the economic and cultural centre of the Low Countries and a commercial hub in Western Europe, with the Scheldt River acting as its gateway to international trade routes.
+The city had joined the Dutch rebellion against Spain in 1579 (Union of Utrecht), after mutinous Spanish soldiers had sacked it three years earlier (1576).
+During the ongoing war between the Dutch Republic and the Kingdom of Spain, Antwerp was besieged in July 1584 by a Spanish army led by Alessandro Farnese, Duke of Parma (1545-1592).

 The submerged land around Antwerp during the siege

-However, the Spanish managed to maintain their siege, and by 17 August 1585, Antwerp was compelled to surrender.
-Attempts to relieve the city with the aid of English troops arrived too late.
-Samuel Kiechel had witnessed the arrival of an English army while he was in Vlissingen three months prior.
+However, the Spanish managed to maintain their siege, and by 17 August 1585, Antwerp was forced to surrender.
+Attempts to relieve the city with the aid of an English army arrived too late.
+Samuel Kiechel had witnessed the arrival of English soldiers in Vlissingen three months earlier.

 Antwerp after the Siege

-Despite Antwerp having just been besieged for a year and now being under Spanish occupation, Samuel Kiechel mentioned no increased security measures or any difficulties when entering, staying in or departing the city.
+Despite Antwerp having recently been besieged for a year and now under Spanish occupation, Samuel Kiechel mentioned no increased security measures or any difficulties when entering, staying in or departing the city.

 Antwerp, 1572